DeveloperArhamAli/chai-backend/README.md

 # **Chai aur Backend**
-A production-ready youtube + twitter application built with **React.js** (Vite).
+A production-ready youtube + twitter application built with **Node JS** (Express JS).
 This application enables users to create, edit, view, and delete videos, tweets etc offering a seamless and dynamic user experience.

 ---